Liquorice (album): Background and production

 Following the release of her second album Giving the World Away in April 2022, Hatchie moved back to Los Angeles with her partner, the Australian musician Joe Agius.
 They decided to move back to Australia that summer after a week in which the United States Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, there was a shooting on their street, and they contracted COVID-19.
 They moved in with Hatchie's parents in Brisbane, where Hatchie took a break from her music career.

 Hatchie and Agius started writing Liquorice in Brisbane in 2022.
-While living at her parent's home in Brisbane, Hatchie had been free writing "bad songs and bad music" as a way to break down her high expectations for her songs and self-imposed restrictions in songwriting.
+While living at her parents' home in Brisbane, Hatchie had been free writing "bad songs and bad music" as a way to break down her high expectations for her songs and self-imposed restrictions in songwriting.
 She eventually discovered that her songs were focusing on the experiences of her early 20s, when she was an "unhinged lover girl" who overanalysed her social interactions and romanticised small gestures.
 At one point, Hatchie and Agius moved to Melbourne, where they continued to work on writing the album and recording demos through 2024.
-The album was produced by the American musician Melina Duterte, known by her stage name Jay Som, and Hatchie's partner, and Agius.
+The album was produced by the American musician Melina Duterte, known by her stage name Jay Som, and Agius.
 It was recorded in September 2024 at Duterte's home studio in Los Angeles.

 Composition

-Like Hatchie's previous albums, critics have described Liquorice as blending dream pop and shoegaze, and they have compared the album's tracks to several artists in those genres, including the Cocteau Twins, the Sundays, and Mazzy Star.
+Like Hatchie's previous albums, critics have described Liquorice as blending dream pop and shoegaze.
+Critics have compared the album's tracks to several artists in those genres, including the Cocteau Twins, the Sundays, and Mazzy Star.
 Hatchie titled the album after liquorice lollipops, a childhood treat, and liquorice tea, which she drinks to soothe her vocal cords.